RyanClementsHax/notes/architecture/pipelines.md

 ## Packaging your app
 - dont package your app with the creds it needs to run because it likely has to sit in a container registry somewhere and is now tied to the environment it lives in
+- packaging config with app because that means you have to redeploy everytime you change config or secrets (ex: if your current secrets are compromised)